-(a) Except as specified in paragraph (b), a retirement annuity granted under this chapter begins on the first day of the first calendar month after the date of termination of public service or up to six months before the first of the month in which a complete application is received by the executive director under subdivision 4, whichever is later.
-The annuity must be paid in equal monthly installments, unless suspended or reduced under section 353.37.
+(a) Except as specified in paragraph (b), a retirement annuity granted under this chapter begins on the first day of the first calendar month after the date of termination of public service or up to five months before the first of the month in which a complete application is received by the executive director under subdivision 4, whichever is later.
+The annuity must be paid in equal monthly installments.
 Annuity payments shall not be paid beyond the end of the month in which entitlement to the annuity has terminated.

 (b) An annuity granted to an elected public official may begin on the day following the expiration of the public office that qualified the elected official for membership under section 353.01, subdivision 2a or 2d, if a complete application is received by the executive director under subdivision 4 within six months of the date of termination of public service.
 The annuity for the month during which the expiration occurred is prorated accordingly.

 (c) An annuity, once granted, must not be increased, decreased, or revoked except under this chapter.